Skip to main content

 3. Freeman CL, Bennett TD, Casper TC, et al. Pediatric and neonatal extracorporeal membrane oxygenation: does center volume impact mortality?
 Crit Care Med.
 2014;42(3):512-519.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/24164955.

-4. Gonzalez DO, Sebastiao YV, Cooper JN, Minneci PC, Deans KJ.
+4. Gonzalez DO, Sebastião YV, Cooper JN, Minneci PC, Deans KJ.
 Pediatric extracorporeal membrane oxygenation mortality is related to extracorporeal membrane oxygenation volume in US hospitals.
 J Surg Res.
 2019;236:159-165.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/30694751.

 5. Barbaro RP, Xu Y, Borasino S, et al. Does extracorporeal membrane oxygenation improve survival in pediatric acute respiratory failure?
 Am J Respir Crit Care Med.
 2018;197(9):1177-1186.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/29373797.

-6. Dalton HJ, Macrae DJ, Pediatric Acute Lung Injury Consensus Conference Group.
-Extracorporeal support in children with pediatric acute respiratory distress syndrome: proceedings from the Pediatric Acute Lung Injury Consensus Conference.
+6. Rambaud J, Barbaro RP, Macrae DJ, et al. Extracorporeal membrane oxygenation in pediatric acute respiratory distress syndrome: from the Second Pediatric Acute Lung Injury Consensus Conference.
 Pediatr Crit Care Med.
-2015;16(5 Suppl 1):S111-S117.
-Available at: https://www.ncbi.nlm.nih.gov/pubmed/26035361.
+2023;24(12 suppl 2):S124-S134.
+Available at: https://www.ncbi.nlm.nih.gov/pubmed/36661441.

 7. Weiss SL, Peters MJ, Alhazzani W, et al. Surviving Sepsis Campaign international guidelines for the management of septic shock and sepsis-associated organ dysfunction in children.
 Pediatr Crit Care Med.
 2020;21(2):e52-e106.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32032273.